ibexa/documentation-developer/docs/search/criteria_reference/isvirtual_criterion.md

 # IsVirtual Criterion

-The `IsVirtual` Search Criterion searches for virtual products.
+The `IsVirtual` Search Criterion searches for virtual or physical products.

 ## Arguments